smtd-pat/tech-suite-manual/dante.md

 There are multiple ways to send a receive audio on the Dante Network

-- On the Davis Computer, you can use the Focusrite PCIe Card.
+- On the Davis Computer, you can use the Digiface Dante.
 Simply select it from the list of audio devices on the computer.
-- On the Control Room Computer, you can use the HDX driver.
-See more on how to use it on the [Control Room][control-room] page.
+- On the Control Room Computer, you can use the Digiface Dante.
 - You can borrow a Dante interface such as the [RedNet 4pre](https://pro.focusrite.com/category/audio-interfaces/item/red-4pre).
 We have two of these available.
-- In the Edit Rooms and on your personal machine, you can use [Dante Virtual Soundcard (DVS)](https://www.audinate.com/products/software/dante-virtual-soundcard). <br><small>With your personal machine, you will need to purchase a license and be connected to the [Tech Suite LAN][lan].</small>
+- In the Edit Rooms and on your personal machine, you can use [Dante Virtual Soundcard (DVS)](https://www.audinate.com/products/software/dante-virtual-soundcard) while connected to the [Tech Suite LAN][lan].
+We have a number of licenses availible to lend out on an as-needed basis.
     - [Getting started with DVS (Video)](https://www.audinate.com/learning/training-certification/video-tutorials/dante-virtual-soundcard-4-in-getting-started-with-dante-video-series)
 - You can also buy [Dante Via](https://www.audinate.com/products/software/dante-via) for your personal machine which functions similarly to DVS but with some additional features.